ben-marino/sociallyfed-ai-workflow/docs/PROMPTS_REFERENCE.md

 - Pros: Efficient, can use more complex algorithms
 - Cons: Delayed insights, scheduling complexity

-Recommend the best approach for SociallyFed's use case considering mobile battery life and user engagement patterns.
+Recommend the best approach for SociallyFed's use case, considering mobile battery life and user engagement patterns.
 ```

 ### 3. Scenario-Based Prompts